Bionif92/Cursos-de-Programacion/Javascript.md

 Use let and const all the time.
 Block the variables inside the {}, var doesn´t

-Var has global/function (local) scope and let and const have block scope (var
+Var has global/function (local) scope and let and const have block scope (variables created on {} stay on that scope)

 4. **Strict-mode can be enabled**